-Cucumber magnolia hybrid with star magnolia-Vigorous progeny, drought tolerant, fast growing seedlings.
+Cucumber magnolia hybrid with star magnolia-Vigorous fast growing progeny, drought tolerant

 Every now and then someone creates a series of ornamental plants that end up being named and trademarked.
 These are usually very visually stunning plants with great floral characteristics.
 But more often then not, people are in a hurry and want their creation out there stat.
 Magnolia is squarely in this camp.
 As a result Magnolia varieties may lack a certain flexibility to grow in non Magnolia soils and dry locations.
-Such is the case of many Magnolias.
+Such is the case of many Magnolias especially the cucumber magnolia.
 Beautiful but fickle.
 I like the fancy magnolias but can their diversity be employed for wood production and biodiversity in general.
-How can they grown in a agroforestry situation or just an abandoned field like mine.
-To me, I was more interested in the species and really wanted the cucumber magnolia established at my farm.
-I grew many seedlings of it only to find, this forest giant is really hard to established on sandy dune type of soil I have.
+How can they grown in a agroforestry situation or just an abandoned farm field.
+I grew many seedlings of it only to find, this forest giant is really hard to established on the sandy dune type of soil I have.
 Almost all of them failed.
 Luckily I found a few hybrids of it and even some unique large leafed subspecies of it that were found in Ontario.
 I grew these plants at my farm, and waited and waited.
 It was a long wait.
 25 years later one cross in particular was very successful.
-Yellow produces a good fruit display making it easier to grow from seed.
-It is not sterile like others.
+This bright yellow produces a good fruit display too making it easier to grow from seed.

-This is a hybrid of the cucumber magnolia and star magnolia.
-It is fully fertile and worth propagating from seed.
+This is considered a hybrid of the cucumber magnolia and star magnolia.
+It is fully fertile and worth propagating from seed as well as cuttings to further refine the selection process.

 |Genus & Species||Magnolia acuminata x cordata x stellata|